ahmad-crossplatform/XamarinFormsPageFactoryPOC/README.md

 This is the class where it takes viewmodels, produces pages based on the properties and their attributes, and bind the pages to their viewmodels .
 The factory can also used for navigation and it keeps track of the pages.

-``Note: It is important to have one instance of Pagefactory that wil keep track on Pages``
 - **Produced Pages**
 Pages which are produced by the Page Factory on the run time.